alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 Email Alert Service listens for [Publishing API][] events and communicates these to Email Alert API.
-We currently [only have alerts][rabbitmq-alert] that occur in-hours if this system fails, so there is no visibility for any out-of-hours problems.
+We currently [only have alerts][rabbitmq-alert] that are monitored in-hours if this system fails, so there is no visibility for any out-of-hours problems.

 We intend to improve and consolidate the existing alerts, and contact an